 Roma Street Parkland

 A guide to Brisbane’s best picnic spots wouldn’t be complete without Roma Street Parkland on the list.
 In summer this slice of natural paradise is transformed into a sea of brightly coloured flowers and outdoor music gigs.
-In winter it provides the perfect place to lay back and soak up that precious Vitamin D. Either way, its many secret hidey-holes and private spots are basically just asking for you to gather your favourite people and indulge in some good ol’ fashioned picnicking fun.
+In winter it provides the perfect place to lay back and soak up that precious Vitamin D. There's even snacks and cheese boards to be had at The Garden Room, the parklands on site cafe, just in case you forget to stock up in advance.

 Located in front of the taste-bud tingling River Quay precinct, The Green is a sloping, grass-covered natural amphitheatre with truly stunning views over the CBD.
 With all the gems of Grey Street at your fingertips, you only need to bring your blanket for a picnic you won’t soon forget.
-Plus, every Sunday a local legend sets up shop to play some tunes so you can wine and dine to the backdrop of live music without splashing too much cash on a fancy dinner.
-Now that sounds like a win-win to us.
+Plus, you've got all of South Bank's tastiest restaurants at your finger tips, in case you're extra hungry and in need of takeaway.